andy-byers/CalicoDB/doc/doc.md

 ### Manual transactions
 Transactions can also be run manually.
-The caller is responsible for `delete`ing the `tx` handle when it is no longer needed.
+The caller is responsible for `delete`ing the `Tx` handle when it is no longer needed.

 ```C++
 const calicodb::Tx *reader;